michaelsuzukisagi/Fetch/readme.md

 A utility which stores the page as seen by the WebDriver.

 ## Features
-- **Debugging** provides the ability to reload the page to inspect HTML changes.
+- **Debugging** provides the ability to reload the page and inspect HTML changes.
-- **Quick feedback loop** removed the need to recreate the environment and steps.
+- **Quick feedback loop** removes the need to recreate the environment and steps to reach the point of failure.

 ## Use Maven
 Import the project